tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 Run the tests and see that it all passes.

 We now have a working todo list with a proper database support.
-We are in control over things like the database using SQL.
+We're in control over things like the database using SQL.

 Commit with